 Quick Answer

-Frontline Plus Flea & Tick Treatment for Medium Dogs
+FRONTLINE Plus Flea & Tick Spot Treatment for Medium Breed D

-Frontline Plus is the best all-around flea treatment for most dogs — it kills fleas and ticks, remains effective after bathing, and has 25+ years of clinical data behind it.
-For cats, Advantage II is the top pick: it kills fleas at all life stages and works within 12 hours.
-For maximum convenience, the Seresto collar provides 8 months of continuous protection without monthly applications — the right choice for owners who struggle with topical treatment consistency.
+Frontline Plus is the best all-around flea treatment for most dogs — kills fleas and ticks, remains effective after bathing, and has 25+ years of clinical data.
+For cats, Advantage II kills at all life stages within 12 hours.
+The Seresto collar provides 8 months of continuous protection without monthly applications.

 See Today’s Price →